What is a hybrid mortgage, and does it ever make sense to get one?

 Another potential stumbling block is that hybrid mortgages must be refinanced at the end of each term, which essentially means the loan must be renegotiated.
 Refinancing a mortgage tends to come with a chunk of fees that will drive the overall cost of the loan up.

-Variable mortgages vs. hybrid mortgages
+Variable and fixed mortgages versus hybrid mortgages

 Today’s lowest rates in